mopidy/mopidy-beets/README.rst

 Now you should change the mopidy configuration accordingly to point to the Nginx port above intead of the Beets port.
-Afterwards mopidy will be able to play back file formats that require seeking.
+Afterwards mopidy will be able to play file formats that require seeking.

 Usage